Skip to main content

 Written by Brittany

 This is a misnomer, because internal transactions are not actually considered transactions, as they are not included directly in the blockchain.
 Instead, they are more like a byproduct of smart contract functionality.
-Most importantly, they are reflected in the overall balance.
-They can usually be found under an ‘Internal Transaction’ tab, via Etherscan.io
+Most importantly, they are reflected in the overall balance of the wallet.
+There are no 'separate' internal transaction balances, it's all part of the general wallet history.

 Did this answer your question?